tgomiero/econometrics.f/README.md

 I should leave the introduction of the project here, to make it easier to understand:

- The econometric analysis is based on the book I used, Econometric Meth ods by Jack Johnston, and the class notes from Econometrics 1 (and possibly
+ The econometric analysis is based on the book I used, Econometric Methods by Jack Johnston, and the class notes from Econometrics 1 (and possibly
  2) that I took at FEA-USP.
  Several excerpts have been rewritten based on the main book with the aim of developing my writing skills in R and LaTeX.
 Similarly, the tables in the book have